 With the above being said, keep in mind that the large majority of things can be frozen with great success.
 Some of our favourite things to freeze and eat later:

 #3.
 Freeze it BEFORE it Goes Bad

-You see those bananas going brown on your counter?
-Peel em', slice em' and throw them in the freezer!
+Your clients see those bananas going brown on your counter.
+You know they do.
+Remind them to peel em', slice em' and throw them in the freezer!
 These are great in baked goods or smoothies down the road.
-Same goes for things like berries, spinach, herbs and any other freezer-friendly leftovers you have sitting in the fridge that just won't get eaten in time.
-Don't let your food get to the point of no return - especially with meat.
+Same goes for things like berries, spinach, herbs and any other freezer-friendly leftovers they have sitting in the fridge that just won't get eaten in time.
+Remind them not to let their food get to the point of no return - especially with meat.
 When in doubt, just throw it out.
 A'int no one got time for Salmonella.

 Note: Ice cube trays are awesome for salvaging things before they go bad.
 See more on this below.